- September 15, 2021

 As this shows, the rabbit hole of possible content runs deep.

-Use this creative spectrum to turn your latest market research into a vibrant graphic using Canva or Adobe Spark.
+Use this creative spectrum to turn your latest market research into a vibrant graphic using Canva or Adobe Express.
 Remember, your Facebook posts are not about you; they are about your audience, what they are interested in, and what they would find valuable.

-Whatever the size and scope of your business, high quality and well-researched content should be the beating heart of your Facebook marketing strategy.
+Whatever the size and scope of your business, high-quality and well-researched content should be the beating heart of your Facebook marketing strategy.
 Everything else falls into place after that.

 6).
 Create a Facebook Group

 To address the elephant in the room, a Business Page won’t become a goldmine of engagement, organic traffic, and leads.
 Not without a financial investment.

 In Facebook’s own words, “Like TV, search, newspapers, radio and virtually every other marketing platform, Facebook is far more effective when businesses use paid media to help meet their goals.
 Your business won’t always appear on the first page of a search result unless you’re paying to be part of that space.”